CppMicroServices/CppMicroServices/README.md

 Quick Start
 -----------

-Essentially, the C++ Micro Services library provides you with a powerful dynamic service registry.
+Essentially, the C++ Micro Services library provides you with a powerful dynamic service registry, on top of a managed lifecycle for so-called *bundles* that are contained in shared or static libraries.
-Each shared or static library has an associated `BundleContext` object, through which the service registry is accessed.
+Each bundle within a library has an associated `BundleContext` object, through which the service registry is accessed.

 To query the registry for a service object implementing one or more specific interfaces, the code